piaand/helsinki-tanssii/documentation/screenshots.md

-# Screenshots about the Helsinki Tanssii service
+# Screenshots from the Helsinki Tanssii service

 Here are some pictures I took from the [live service](https://radiant-fortress-33636.herokuapp.com/)